ahape/go-wordle/README.md

 # go-wordle
-Basic Wordle CLI written in Golang, in <= 100 lines of code
+Basic Wordle CLI written in Golang

 Here's what to expect